Pelosi: She who would be Queen to send Impeachment articles to Senate

 America divides as Soleimani sympathizers wage war against Trump

-Pelosi claims President Trump’s use of force was illegal.
-Therefore she held a vote on a resolution to limit the power the President has to lead the military.
+Pelosi claims President Trump’s use of force was illegal so the action was to limit the power the President has to lead the military.

 It passed mainly along party lines but it is a worthless document with no “concurrent resolution.”
 A concurrent resolution is